Find a Low-Cost Mover without Getting Scammed

 Unless you have a huge house with tons of furniture, another disadvantage of large companies is that they will need to combine your stuff with others to fill the kind of tractor-trailer trucks that make up their fleet.

 Not that there’s anything wrong with sharing.
-The problem is that, because they have to load and unload several other houses, large companies can usually only give you an estimated delivery time of 2 days to 2 weeks!
+The problem is that, because they have to load and unload several other houses, large companies can usually only give you an estimated delivery window of 2 days to 2 weeks!

 If you don’t have a comfortable place to stay while you are waiting, this situation could be a logistical nightmare.
 It’s the reason I have not gone with a large company since I’ve had a family (thus less flexibility and more people to get settled).